lzim/teampsd/resources/bookdown/header_level_standards_teampsd_documents.md

 # TeamPSD GitHub Guide for Level 1-5 headers
+1. Checklist for how to review existing resources to conform to a consistent TeamPSD style and standard use of Markdown for the manual
+2. Define Level 1-5 headers in a standard way
+3. YAML will be removed when knitted and Level 1 Header needs to be the first item in each of the documents

 ### **Style**
 1. We use R Markdown format for syntax and style for all TeamPSD documents - [guide available](https://rmarkdown.rstudio.com/).